210823-Enterprise/demos/week4/git-workshop/README.md

 2. The repo owner assigns each group member a block of three empty lines to work on (2-4, 5-7, 8-10).

-3 Each group member then writes a haiku on their assigned three lines between the hello world message and goodbye world message.
+3 Each group member then creates their own branch and writes a haiku on their assigned three lines between the hello world message and goodbye world message.

 > A [haiku](https://en.wikipedia.org/wiki/Haiku) is a three line Japanese poetry form, with five syllables on the first line, seven on the second, and five on the final line.
 >